Barca held to goalless stalemate at rainy Getafe

 The Argentina captain has hit the frame of the goal eight times in Spain's top flight this term, twice as many as the next most frequent, Real's Karim Benzema.

-Barca's Uruguay forward Luis Suarez has another frustrating night and has still not opened his account in La Liga in seven appearances since his ban for biting an opponent at the World Cup expired at the end of October.
+Luis Suarez had another frustrating night and has still not opened his account in La Liga in seven appearances since his ban for biting an opponent at the World Cup expired at the end of October.

 BACKWARDS STEP